telerik/xaml-docs/knowledge-base/kb-gridview-strikeout-row.md

 Extract the default `ControlTemplate` of the `GridViewRow` element.
 It has an __x:Name="GridViewRowTemplate"__.
 In it, add a new `Border` element and set the `Grid.Column` and `Grid.ColumnSpan` attached property to __2__.
 You can customize the color and the thickness via the `BorderBrush`, `Height`, and `BorderBrush` properties.
 Set the `Visibility` property to `Collapsed`.

->tip To learn how to extract the default ControlTemplates of our controls, check the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}#extracting-control-templates-manually-from-the-theme-xaml-file) article.
+>tip To learn how to extract the default ControlTemplates of the Telerik controls, check the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}#extracting-control-templates-manually-from-the-theme-xaml-file) article.

 To control the visibility of the additional Border element, create a new `DataTrigger` in the `ControlTemplate.Triggers` collection of the extracted ControlTemplate.
 Bind DataTrigger to a property from your business model, which depending on its value, will change the Visibility property of the Border element.

 Create a new `Style` with `TargetType="GridViewRow"` and set the modified ControlTemplate to the `Template` property.

-The following example showcases this approach when the Windows 11 theme is applied:
+The following example showcases this approach when the [Windows 11 theme]({%slug common-styling-appearance-windows11-theme%}) is applied:

 #### __[C#] Creating a sample model and view model__
 {{region kb-gridview-strikeout-row-0}}